govindgoel/FrshrsHelp-Bot/Readme.md

   <li>Timings of mess, course related details.</li>
   <li>Its active features would include live tracking of mail/parcels ordered to be recieved in the college in the future.</li>   <li>An up to date festival brochure that would give suggestions of nearby college fests and competitions.</li>
 <ul>

+Deployed on Heroku using Heroku Container Registry for Docker.